edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-06-13-advantages-of-elearning.md

 ##  4. Just-in-time accessibility for worldwide employees

 Speaking of on-the-go, one of the greatest benefits of eLearning in the workplace is that it's available 24/7 for an increasingly global and remote workforce.

-Your employees get to access the training when they have the time and capability to do so, no matter where they are.
+Your employees get to access training when they have the time and capability to do so, no matter where they are.

 ##  5. Provides employees with ongoing access to key resources

 If your training covers a lot of material that will need to be referenced later—such as new product specifications—eLearning provides your employees with the opportunity to access those resources right when they need them.

 Instead of being confined to the classroom, eLearning materials can go wherever your employees go.
-(Especially with the advent of [mLearning](/blog/what-is-mlearning/), or mobile learning.)
+(Especially with the advent of [mLearning](/blog/types-of-microlearning/), or mobile learning.)

 ##  6. Guarantees a risk-free environment for your employees